About Architecture for Humanity

 “The land we bought was literally ‘the site from hell,’ Architecture for Humanity”s design fellow managed to design classrooms that we will be able to replicate on any site.
 I really think it could be the best built school in rural Uganda.”

 – Carol Auld, Kutamba AIDS Orphans School, Bikongozo, Uganda

 Architecture for Humanity is a nonprofit design services firm founded in 1999.
 We are building a more sustainable future through the power of professional design.

-Each year 100,000 people directly benefit from structures designed by Architecture for Humanity.
-Our advocacy, training and outreach programs impact an additional 50,000 people annually.
+Each year more than 100,000 people directly benefit from structures and community development projects designed, built or facilitated by Architecture for Humanity.
+Our advocacy, training and outreach programs impact an additional 200,000 people annually.
 We channel the resources of the global funding community to meaningful projects that make a difference locally.
 From conception to completion, we manage all aspects of the design and construction process.
 Our clients include community groups, aid organizations, housing developers, government agencies, corporate divisions, and foundations.

 Design is important to every aspect of our lives.
 It informs the places in which we live, work, learn, heal and gather.
 We engage all stakeholders in the design process.
 We believe our clients are designers in their own right.

 Thoughtful, inclusive design creates lasting change in communities by: